 Make it easier: Don’t be afraid to tell energy, phone and broadband providers that you’ll look elsewhere for a better deal; they may offer you a loyalty bonus.
 See how to haggle a bargain.
 If they still won’t offer you anything, see our guide to switching your provider.

 Why?
 You may be richer than you realise.
 If you have a company pension scheme then you are not only saving tax, you may also have other add-on benefits.
 According to protection adviser Alan Lakey many of us receive extras through our employers we don’t realise.

 For example if you have a pension you may also receive what is known as a death-in-service benefit, which is a form of life assurance that pays out a lump sum equivalent to four times your annual salary.

 Your company may also provide extras like life insurance, and critical illness, but you need to make sure you are signed up for them.

+You should also make sure that you use your annual ISA allowance.
 According to Standard Life, just one in six of us make the most of tax breaks from products like ISAs.

 Make the most of your ISA allowance

 Julie Russell at Standard Life said: “It’s so important to make sure we are getting the best returns on anything we are actually able to save.
 That means using ISAs which are really tax efficient, and not missing out on tax breaks offered by private pension contributions, for example.
 Efficiently managing whatever we are able to save can make a huge difference to both our weekly budget and our long term plans.”

 Make it easier: Turn2Us have a nifty free online benefits calculator, so you can quickly check whether you’re getting everything your family is entitled to.
 And if you need to earn a bit of extra cash on the side, have a look at these top ways to make money from home.